makselll/sstable/README.md

 TODO
-1. Remove byte seq from the map.idx
+1. Add LSM
-2. Add LSM
+2. Compress data.sst
-3. Compress data.sst
+3. No sort in idx!!